Mudlet/Mudlet/CONTRIBUTING.md

 Do:
 * enable strings visible in the Mudlet GUI to be translateable
+* minimise use of HTML styling tags in strings to be translated

 Don't:
 * translate Mudlet API functions, events, or error messages